What is Xylazine?

 Prevention Tips

-- Only use drugs that are prescribed to you by a licensed medical practitioner.
-Avoid use of illicit drugs.
+- Only use drugs that are prescribed to you by a licensed medical practitioner; do not use illicit drugs.

 - Do not purchase medications from online pharmacies that do not require a prescription or doctor’s order.

-- Talk to your doctor if you develop unexplained skin lesions or wounds after injecting xylazine.
+- Talk to your doctor if you develop unexplained skin changes or wounds after injecting xylazine.